On Miura maps for W-superalgebras: -superalgebras and Miura maps

-Since $V^{\tau_k}(\g_{<0})\otimes \Phi(\g_{1/2})\subset V^{\tau_k}(\g_{\leq0})\otimes \Phi(\g_{\frac{1}{2}})$ is a (vertex superalgebra) ideal, we have a natural surjection
+Since $V^{\tau_k}(\mathfrak{g}_{<0})\otimes \Phi(\mathfrak{g}_{1/2})\subset V^{\tau_k}(\mathfrak{g}_{\leq0})\otimes \Phi(\mathfrak{g}_{\frac{1}{2}})$ is a (vertex superalgebra) ideal, we have a natural surjection

-The restriction to the subalgebra $\W^k(\g,f;\Gamma)$ is called the {\it Miura map} \cite{FBZ,A,G}
+The restriction to the subalgebra $\mathcal{W}^k(\mathfrak{g},f;\Gamma)$ is called the {\it Miura map} \cite{A,FBZ,FF2,G}

-Note that $V^{\tau_k}(\g_0)\otimes \Phi(\g_{\frac{1}{2}})$ has a conformal grading defined by
+Note that $V^{\tau_k}(\mathfrak{g}_0)\otimes \Phi(\mathfrak{g}_{\frac{1}{2}})$ has a conformal grading defined by

-and that $\mu$ preserves the conformal grading $\Delta$. \begin{Th} The Miura map $\mu$ is injective. \end{Th} The above theorem is proved in \cite{F,A} when $\g$ is purely even and $f$ is principal.
-But their proofs apply for an arbitrary nilpotent element.
-Is is also proved in \cite{G} when the level $k$ is generic.
-Our proof is a slight generalization of the one in \cite{A} together with necessary supergeometry.
+and that $\mu$ preserves the conformal grading $\Delta$. \begin{theorem} The Miura map $\mu$ is injective. \end{theorem} The above theorem is proven in the literature under some conditions: \cite{F,A} provide a proof in the non-super setting with $k$ arbitrary and $f$ principal nilpotent, \cite[Corollary 8.2]{DKV} in the non-super setting in full generality, and \cite{G} in the super-setting with $k$ generic.
+The proof in \cite{A} is geometric and, indeed, applies for an arbitrary nilpotent element $f$ in the non-super setting.
+We prove Theorem \ref{th: injectivity of Miura}, essentially following \cite{A} together with necessary supergeometry.